Cretin-Derham Hall High School: History

-The present-day Cretin-Derham Hall is the result of a merger between Cretin High School and Derham Hall in 1987.
-The origins of Cretin High School begin at the second cathedral of the diocese, where the Cathedral School operated out of the basement of the three-floor building.
+The present-day Cretin-Derham Hall is the result of the 1987 merger of Cretin High School and Derham Hall.
+The origins of Cretin High School begin at the second cathedral of the diocese, where the Cathedral School operated out of the basement.
 Bishop John Ireland had long been asking for the Christian Brothers to come operate the Cathedral School.
 In 1871, after the Great Chicago Fire destroyed two Christian Brothers schools, two brothers moved to Minnesota and took charge of the Cathedral School.
 When the second cathedral was badly damaged and demolished after a fire in 1886, a new building in downtown Saint Paul was constructed.
-Around this time, while still formally called Cathedral School, it began to be informally called Cretin High School or Cretin Hall after the auditorium in the new building.
-This building, however, soon began to not meet the needs of the institution and in 1926 Cretin High School moved to a site on Laurel and Mackubin Streets in St. Paul.
-The current building at Hamline and Randolph opened in 1928, built with a gift from the widow of James J. Hill.
+Around that time, while still formally called Cathedral School, it began to be informally called Cretin High School or Cretin Hall after its auditorium.
+The building became inadequate for the institution's needs, and in 1926 Cretin High School moved to a site on Laurel and Mackubin Streets.
+The current building, at Hamline and Randolph, opened in 1928, built with a gift from the widow of James J. Hill.

 In the late 1800s, the school incorporated a mandatory program of instruction grounded in the tradition of a military institute, which makes it one of the oldest such programs in the United States.
 Instruction included lessons in leadership, close-order drill and ceremonies, and numerous other strictly non-combat-related instruction designed to instill a sense of discipline and order in all aspects of student life.
-The National Defense Act of 1916 created the Reserve Officers' Training Corps (ROTC), a more formalized program of instruction with national oversight for training standards and a provision for active duty and retired soldiers and officers as instructors.
+The National Defense Act of 1916 created the Reserve Officers' Training Corps (ROTC), a more formal program of instruction with national oversight for training standards and a provision for active duty and retired soldiers and officers as instructors.
 Cretin's "military program" became one of the first Junior ROTC (JROTC) programs in the country, and participation remained mandatory for all students until the early 1980s, when it became voluntary.

-Derham Hall was established by the Sisters of St. Joseph of Carondelet in 1905 as a college preparatory school for girls and was originally located on the campus of St. Catherine University (then the College of St. Catherine) in the original building, Derham Hall.
+In 1905, the Sisters of St. Joseph of Carondelet established Derham Hall as a college preparatory school for girls in Derham Hall, on the campus of St. Catherine University (then the College of St. Catherine).
 In 1987, the two merged to become Cretin-Derham Hall, a co-educational institution.
 The original building on the St. Catherine campus is listed on the National Register of Historic Places.